zama-ai/bounty-program/Bounties/Research/Improve_multithreaded_PBS_latency.md

-# Improve multithreaded  TFHE Programmable Bootstrapping latency
+# Implement a multithreaded programmable bootstrap in TFHE
 `Cryptography`

 ## Overview
-Reduce the latency of a single Programmable bootstrapping for a LWE ciphertext in TFHE.
+Accelerate the TFHE programmable bootstrap by executing it multithreaded.

 ## Description
-Propose a new technique to reduce the latency of a single programmable bootstrapping on a LWE ciphertext, encrypting a message with 4-bits, in TFHE.
-Programmable bootstrapping is an operation that is able to reduce the noise inside a ciphertext and, at the same time, to evaluate a look-up table on the encrypted message.

-The solution has to be at least 10x faster than the existing solution in TFHE-rs.
+Find and implement a technique to evaluate a single 4-bit TFHE programmable bootstrap using mutliple threads.
+The solution has to be at least 10x faster than the existing bootstrap in TFHE-rs.

 #### Security and noise
  * The security level of the solution has to be at least 128 bits, strictly under the GLWE problem;